CDISC and Cohen Veterans Bioscience Partner to Establish the First Therapeutic Area Standard for PTSD

 About Cohen Veterans Bioscience

-Cohen Veterans Bioscience is the only 501(c)(3) non-profit research organization with a singular focus on PTSD and TBI research.
-We are dedicated to fast-tracking the development of diagnostic tests and personalized medicines for the millions of veterans and civilians who suffer the devastating effects of trauma on the brain.
+Cohen Veterans Bioscience is a national nonprofit 501(c)(3) public charity research organization dedicated to fast-tracking the development of diagnostic tests and personalized therapeutics for the millions of veterans and civilians who suffer the devastating effects of trauma-related and other brain disorders.
 More information is available at www.cohenveteransbioscience.org

 Cohen Veterans Bioscience: